mcres/FishFinder/README.md

 ## How it works:

 In order to train a DNN, we need data.
 In this case, the approach is to generate some artificial data for this purpose.
-We save this data into '/data_buoys.csv' so the user can check it any moment, and then feed it to our DNN so we can train it using Keras.
+We save this data into '/data_buoys.csv' so the user can check it at any moment, and then feed it into our DNN so we can train it using Keras.
 Once trained, we need to define our algorithm to find the best path.
 That is the following:

 - We suppose that our world (sizes previously given by the user) is made up only by water (no islands or whatever).
 Inside this world we define a line going from the initial point to the final point of the boat.
 That's the main line.
 Then we define a perpendicular line which is only 20% large.
 We can then form a rectangle that we divide into a lot of points.
 It helps to check the .png file I mentioned before to understand this.